-Net cash provided by operating activities was \$181.1 million for the year ended December 31, 2023, primarily consisting of net loss of \$20.4 million adjusted for non-cash items of \$157.8 million and changes in assets and liabilities of \$43.7 million.
-The non-cash items primarily consisted of depreciation and amortization expense of \$87.3 million, share-based compensation expense of \$55.3 million, impairment and abandonment of operating lease right-of-use assets related to facilities of \$10.0 million, amortization of operating lease right-of-use assets of \$82.2 million, amortization of debt issuance costs of \$4.4 million, and a change in deferred income taxes of \$11.0 million.
-Changes in assets and liabilities include cash inflows from

-(i) a decrease in accounts receivable and unbilled receivables of \$49.2 million primarily due to the timing of billings, shipments, and collections, as well as the impacts of lower revenues, (ii) a decrease in inventories of \$38.0 million primarily due to management of inventory levels to align with the current forecasted demand, (iii) an increase in deferred revenues of \$24.1 million primarily due to an increase in billings for certain technical service and Advanced Service offerings, (iv) a decrease in prepaid commissions of \$7.1 million, (v) a decrease in other long-term assets of \$2.1 million, and (vi) a decrease in prepaid expenses of \$1.1 million.
-These cash inflows were partially offset by (i) a decrease in accrued compensation of \$21.5 million primarily due to a decrease in the accrual for restructuring initiatives, lower commissions, as well as timing of ESPP purchases, (ii) a decrease in accounts payables of \$17.5 million primarily due to an overall decrease in spending, as well as timing of payments, (iii) a decrease in operating lease liabilities of \$10.9 million, (iv) an increase in investment in sales-type lease of \$10.4 million primarily due to the acceptance of certain Advanced Services products under sales-type lease arrangements, (v) a decrease in accrued liabilities of \$10.3 million, and (vi) an increase in other current assets of \$6.8 million.
+Net cash provided by operating activities was \$181.1 million for the year ended December 31, 2023, primarily consisting of operating inflows of \$137.4 million and favorable working capital movements of \$43.7 million.
+Operating inflows consisted of net loss of \$20.4 million, adjusted for non-cash items of \$157.8 million, which consisted primarily of depreciation and amortization expense of \$87.3 million, share-based compensation expense of \$55.3 million, impairment and abandonment of operating lease right-of-use assets related to facilities of \$10.0 million, amortization of operating lease right-of-use assets of \$8.2 million, and a change in deferred income taxes of \$11.0 million.
+The favorable working capital was primarily due to a decrease in accounts receivable and unbilled receivables of \$49.2 million primarily due to the timing of billings, shipments, and collections, as well as the impacts of lower revenues, a decrease in inventories of \$38.0 million primarily due to management of inventory levels to align with the current forecasted demand, an increase in deferred revenues of \$24.1 million primarily due to an increase in billings for certain technical service and SaaS and Expert Services offerings, and a decrease in prepaid commissions of \$7.1 million.
+These cash inflows were partially offset by a decrease in accrued compensation of \$21.5 million primarily due to a decrease in the accrual for restructuring initiatives, lower commissions, as well as timing of ESPP purchases, a decrease in accounts payables of \$17.5 million primarily due to an overall decrease in spending, as well as timing of payments, a decrease in operating lease liabilities of \$10.9 million, an increase in investment in sales-type leases of \$10.4 million primarily due to the acceptance of certain SaaS and Expert Services products under sales-type lease arrangements, a decrease in accrued liabilities of \$10.3 million, and an increase in other current assets of \$6.8 million.